 Nevertheless, there have been lately problems with Zoom’s security.
 In 2019, Zoom had a webcam hacking scandal and a bug that allowed nosy users to potentially connect to video meetings they hadn’t been invited to.

 - the ability for administrators to have access to any recorded Zoom meeting;

 - other pretty invasive features.

-As you can see Zoom is not safe to use for business calls.
-It’s better to spend extra bucks and use your own video consulting software.
-This way, you’ll have the trust of your clients, and your expertise will speak for itself.
+Given this context, Zoom is not safe to use for business calls.
+Spending extra bucks and using your own video consulting software is the best choice.
+This way, you’ll have the trust of your clients.
+And your expertise will speak for itself.

-SaaS (Software as a Service) is a software distribution model in which a third-party provider hosts applications.
+Software as a Service (SaaS) is a software distribution model in which a third-party provider hosts applications.
 Companies that offer SaaS solutions use a subscription-based monetization system.

 This type of consulting software solution is great for entrepreneurs who don’t have technical experience and want a quick and easy solution.

 With SaaS, a consulting platform has a domain that is hosted on the company’s server.
 So, as long as you pay, you will have access to your online marketplace.